patrickchalkley/sidecar/README.md

 3. The jacket is now available to select through the Simplify preferences window.

 ## Known Issues & Limitations
-- Jacket position will reset if Simplify is quit.
 - Text currently does not truncate to ellipses if overflowing in the title field.